 About Gary Marks

-For a songwriter with such a distinct sound and style, Gary Marks has been able to succeed in many different musical genres throughout his five decade career.
+For a songwriter with such a distinct sound and style Gary Marks has been able to succeed in many different genres throughout his five decade career.

-In the '70's Marks enjoyed success as both a folk and jazz artist.
+In the '70's Marks enjoyed success as a folk-rock-jazz artist.
 In the '80's and '90's he became known as one of the most unique and sophisticated rock songwriters in the San Francisco Bay Area.

-Gary’s first recording from 1973, Gathering, featured John Scofield and other future jazz greats.
-It was re-released as a "folk-rock-jazz classic" in Europe in 2007, and was re-released again in Japan and Asia in 2011.
+Gary’s first recording from 1973, Gathering, featured John Scofield, David Samuels, Michael Cochrane, and other future jazz greats.
+It was re-released on vinyl as a "folk-rock-jazz classic" in Europe in 2007, in Japan and Asia in 2011, and again in Europe and Asia in 2025.

 Gary Marks was born in Manhattan, N.Y. in 1950.
 His mother was a classical violinist who performed solo at Carnegie Hall at the age of ten.
 But his mom also loved R&B, rock, folk, jazz, and Motown. . . .Ray Charles, the Beatles, Dylan's first recordings, John Coltrane, and early Motown were the sounds that resonated through his house as a young boy.